Chris56974/Pethreon/frontend/README.md

 If you want to pass useState down as a prop, you need to import Dispatch and SetStateAction from React and use that for its type `Dispatch<SetStateAction>`

 In ethers, you get wei by parsing and you get greater than wei higher by formatting.

+I was worried about the performance of my circle animations and found out that the opacity property slows down rendering by a [fair margin](https://stackoverflow.com/questions/38523826).
+I only used opacity to get the color I wanted, so I'm going to switch it to rgba instead.